-Neighbouring school districts are often independent of each other and might use different mechanisms.
-Due to the ability of some students to choose their school districts, one district switching its mechanism has the potential to change the multi-district equilibrium, changing students' strategies not only in terms of how they rank schools within a school district but also in terms of their choice of school district.
+Neighboring school districts are often independent of one another and might use different mechanisms to match students to schools.
+Due to the ability of some students to choose their school districts, one district switching its mechanism has the potential to change the multi-district equilibrium, changing students' strategies not only in terms of how they rank schools within a district but also in terms of their choice of school district.
 In this paper, we examine the two predictions of \citet{pathak2008leveling} that we describe above in a multi-district setting in which district choice (by the students who, for instance, possess the resources to officially relocate or are willing to risk punishment) is endogenized as part of the equilibrium.
-That is, in our setting, in addition to each student being either sincere or sophisticated, she is also either \emph{constrained}---able to apply only to schools within her own district of residence---or \emph{unconstrained}---able to strategically choose any single district within which to apply.\footnote{In either case, if she is sophisticated, she can strategically order her submitted preference list over the schools in the district to which she applies.} We prove that even when considering only two school districts, both of the predictions of \citet{pathak2008leveling} that we describe above flip.
-That is, a sophisticated student may strictly prefer for her district to use DA over BM, irrespective of whether she is constrained or unconstrained and of the mechanism used by the other district.
-Furthermore, a sophisticated student may strictly prefer for some sincere student to become sophisticated.
-The latter phenomenon also appears abundantly in large random markets, that is, as the size of the market grows, a constant fraction of sophisticated students strictly prefer that at least some sincere students become sophisticated.
-Finally, we complete our investigation by asking whether some students might prefer for others to change their constraint type, e.g., whether an unconstrained student might prefer for another student to become unconstrained, or whether a constrained student might prefer for another student who resides in a different district to become constrained.
-We prove a strong ``anything goes'' result showing that every possible such combination is abundant in a large random market.
+That is, in our setting, in addition to each student being either sincere or sophisticated, she is also either \emph{constrained}---able to apply only to schools within her own district of residence---or \emph{unconstrained}---able to strategically choose any single district within which to apply.\footnote{In either case, if a student is sophisticated, she strategically orders her submitted preference list over the schools in the district to which she applies.}